Kitware/CMake/Help/command/find_package.rst

 maximizes the ways in which the package can be found or provided.

 Understanding the `basic signature`_ should be enough for general usage of ``find_package()``.
-Project maintainers who intend to provide a config package should understand the bigger picture, as explained in :ref:`Full Signature` and all subsequent sections on this page.
+Project maintainers who intend to provide a package configuration file should understand the bigger picture, as explained in :ref:`Full Signature` and all subsequent sections on this page.

 Search Modes